The Software Selection Process (One-Month Timeline)

 • The project manager needs to both understand the executive vision and possess project management skills.

 • A technical lead will play their most important role after the selection process and during the implementation of the new software.
-However, they will need to be involve during the review to ensure that the implementation will ultimately progress smoothly.
+However, they will need to be involved during the review to ensure that the implementation will ultimately progress smoothly.

 • A user advocate can provide important input both on what’s working currently and what isn’t, as well as ideas about particular features to improve upon the status quo.

-Following the selection of the project review team, the project sponsor needs to communicate project scope and key goals to the project leader.
+Following the selection of the project review team, the project sponsor needs to communicate the project scope and key goals to the project leader.
 Having the project manager create formal scope documentation is a good idea.
 Not only does it help the sponsor ensure that his vision is clear, but it offers a useful tool to get the other team members up to speed.

 Week Two